IAmJonoBo/Stack-Composer/docs/src/components/fast-downward-integration.md

 - Store the binary SHA-256 and precise Git commit in your SBOM.
 - On first run, show a modal with the GPL text and require the user to click **I acknowledge** to satisfy § 5c of the license.

+### 2.1 SBOM & First‑Run Acknowledgement

+- **SBOM entry** – the `build.rs` script computes the SHA‑256 of the built (or downloaded) `downward‑release` binary **and** the Git commit hash of the sub‑module.
+  Both values are appended to `target/sbom/fast‑downward.spdx.json` so the Auditor job can merge them into the global SBOM.
+- **GPL modal** – on first launch, the Orchestrator checks `~/.config/stack‑composer/fd_accepted = true`; if missing, it spawns a native dialog that shows the GPL‑3 text and the linking‑exception clause.
+  Clicking **I Acknowledge** writes the flag, satisfying GPL § 5 c while preserving user transparency.

 ---

 ## 3. Runtime Integration Points